 “Overlooked minutiae illuminate the Founder’s genius!”

-This photo has enormous significance as a technical anchor reference.
+This photo has enormous significance as a technical reference.
 Taken in 1938, it shows a much younger Morihei Ueshiba beginning to execute what we would today call shomenuchi ikkyo omotewaza.
 What will appear odd to many present-day aikidoka is the fact that the Founder is initiating the technique.

 For most practitioners, common sense dictates that uke will initiate the encounter, with tori (= nage) responding.
 Yet if we consult O-Sensei’s 1938 Budo manual, we find the following description of the commencement of this technique:

 Tori: Step forward with your right foot and strike directly at your opponent’s face with your right tegatana and punch his ribs with your left fist…

 Uke: Receive your opponent’s right tegatana with your right arm.

 One might be tempted to point out that this was the prewar version of the technique that was superseded in the modern era.
 This is certainly true.
 However, Morihei continued to teach shomenuchi ikkyo in this manner during the Iwama era following the war.
 It was the Aikikai — headed by Kisshomaru Ueshiba and Koichi Tohei — that altered the practice of this core basic technique.
 In contrast, Gozo Shioda’s Yoshinkan Aikido continued to follow O-Sensei’s original teaching after the war.